zxkane/snat/README.md

 It supports adding specific IP CIDRs to route tables of VPC, the network traffic to those IP CIDRs will be forwarded to the NAT instances.

+It supports routing to below services out of box,

+- Github git servers
+- Google
+- Cloudflare

 ![Arch diagram](arch.png)

 ## Install